joklek/Reed-Muller-Code/README.md

 The command line arguements are these:

 ##### Required
+* -e <DOUBLE[0,1]> "-e 0.1".
+This is the channels error rate.
 * -m <INTEGER>, e.g. "-m 4".
 This is the m for code generation.
-* -e <DOUBLE[0,1]> "-e 0.1".
-This is the channels error rate.
+Cannot be used with -u
+* -u, This indicates that no coding should take place.
+Cannot be used with -m

 if no valid flags are entered after the required arguments, all the text is fed into the program and then printed as it was decoded.